Ryan Zimmerman: 2021 season and retirement

 On January 23, 2021, Zimmerman re-signed with the Nationals on a one-year, $1 million contract.
 On May 22, Zimmerman passed Hall of Famer Tim Raines for most runs scored in Nationals/Expos franchise history.
 On August 12, Zimmerman passed Tim Wallach for the most games played in Nats/Expos franchise history.

 Questions regarding Zimmerman's possible retirement began to circulate towards the end of the season, with Zimmerman himself "unsure" about his playing future.
 Zimmerman would ultimately start at first base on October 3, the final game of the season; he was then removed in the 8th inning, receiving a standing ovation from the crowd at Nationals Park.

 On February 15, 2022, Zimmerman announced his retirement.
-He retired as the franchise (Both the Nationals and Expos) all-time leader in many statistical categories including hits (1846), home runs (284), RBI (1061), and games played (1799).
-He also holds many Nationals records (2005-present) such as fWAR (38.6), as well as the all time Washington, D.C baseball record for home runs and RBI (includes the first and second iterations of the Washington Senators and the present-day Nationals, but excludes the Expos).
+He retired as the franchise (both the Nationals and Expos) all-time leader in many statistical categories including hits (1,846), home runs (284), RBI (1,061), and games played (1,799).
+He also holds many Nationals records (2005-present) such as fWAR (38.6), as well as the all-time Washington, D.C., baseball record for home runs and RBI (includes the first and second iterations of the Washington Senators and the present-day Nationals, but excludes the Expos).

-On March 21, 2022, the Nationals announced that they would retire Zimmerman's number 11 during the season, making him the first Nationals player to receive that honor.
-The number retirement ceremony took place on June 18.
+On March 21, 2022, the Nationals announced that they would retire Zimmerman's number 11, making him the first Nationals player to receive that honor.
+The ceremony took place on June 18, the 16th anniversary of his first career walk-off home run.
+Upon his retirement, Zimmerman remained a part of the Nationals organization, as he had a 5 year, $10 million personal services contract with the team as a part of his 6 year, $100 million contract extension in 2012.

+In March 2025, Zimmerman announced that he would be partnering with Nationals broadcaster Dan Kolko to host a podcast called "The 11th Inning with Kolko & Zim" where they "talk Nats baseball, the world of sports, and more" with special guests.